masaki-wk/verilator-example/README.md

 - top.sv:41: Verilog $finish
 ```

-If successfull, a signal dump file `dump.vcd` will be created.
+If successfull, a signal dump file `dump.vcd` will be created in sim/ directory.